howardkitto/react-tracking/README.md

-# This is a very basic implementation of https://github.com/eduardolundgren/tracking.js using https://github.com/facebookincubator/create-react-app
+# Computer Vision with React

 ## Making computer vision easy!

+This is a very basic implementation of https://github.com/eduardolundgren/tracking.js using https://github.com/facebookincubator/create-react-app

 Huge thanks to https://github.com/gaearon!